Euroregion Elbe/Labe

 museum café, guided tours in foreign languages by previous arrangement, special exhibitions

-Exhibition texts in the Treasure Chamber (permanent exhibition) in German and English Guided tours in English and Spanish by previous arrangement (e-mail: tour@slub-dresden.de) Exhibition texts in English
+Exhibition texts in the treasure chamber (permanent exhibition) in German and English, guided tours in English and Spanish are possible by prior arrangement (email: tour@slub-dresden.de)

 handicapped accessible in all areas, handicapped accessible toilet